 Story of MyTutor

 MyTutor was founded by three men with a shared passion for improving education with wider access to private online tutoring.
 Robert Grabiner was a struggling father trying to find reliable tuition for his daughters; Bertie Hubbard was an analyst looking to use his knowledge to solve crucial education problems; finally, James Grant was a philanthropic entrepreneur who wanted to help disadvantaged kids in schools.

 That’s all the information one can find on the story of MyTutor.
 The ‘About Us’ section is very sparse and is more about reminding you of their mission statement, to bring ‘life-changing tuition to all, than it is about telling you the origins of the company.
 If you click on any of the staff photos in the ‘about us’ section, you will only find empty, grey boxes that look like they should probably have text in them.

 Services of MyTutor co uk

-They also cover some subjects for Scottish higher and IGCSE, however, not all subjects have tutors for these syllabuses.
+They also cover some subjects for Scottish higher and IGCSE.
+However, not all subjects have tutors for these syllabuses.
 Overall, the range of subjects is very focused on the English education system.
 If you are enrolled in the Scottish or Irish systems, it may be better to find a tutoring service specialising in these syllabuses, as customer reviews indicate support for these curricula is limited.

 MyTutor also works with partner schools to help students struggling in their studies but may not seek out one-to-one tutoring independently.
 A case study on their website details how the service was integrated into Langely school with very positive results.

 As well as the above, MyTutor offers fairly standard interactive classroom software, along with the ability to record lessons for future reference.
 Their site also has a few study resources, such as 10,000 free study notes to aid with revision and a helpful blog for parents containing articles about helping their teens through exam stress.